Michael D. Sutton is an associate in the Corporate Practice Group in the firm's Dallas office.

 Areas of Practice

-Michael supports clients as they navigate a complex web of emerging regulations in the digital healthcare space.
-He has tackled government investigations, worked to resolve active breach incidents, and advised clients regarding a range of privacy oriented matters.
-Michael also supports clients in pursuing innovative approaches to addressing HIPAA’s privacy and security provisions, developing tailored and practical policies, and in resolving cybersecurity vulnerabilities.
+Michael supports clients as they navigate a complex web of emerging regulations in the digital healthcare space, tackling artificial intelligence, webtracking, information blocking, offshoring, de-identification, and other next-gen workstreams.
+He has managed government investigations, worked to resolve active breach incidents, and advised clients regarding a range of privacy and technology oriented matters.
+Michael also supports clients in developing compliant and innovative approaches to navigating HIPAA and other privacy laws to ensure client objectives are achieved in alignment with all legal and regulatory requirements.

-Outside of the operational space, Michael facilitates a range of transactions, including acquisitions of tech companies and healthcare providers as well as negotiation of software and service relationships.
-He also works with cutting edge companies to identify areas of vulnerability in targets and to establish creative solutions to address them.
+Beyond the operational space, Michael supports a range of transactions, including acquisitions of or investments in tech companies, healthcare providers, and related systems.
+Michael also guides negotiations related to software and service relationships, particularly within the healthcare space.
+He also works to identify areas of vulnerability in targets and to establish creative solutions to address them.

 Michael earned his J.D. from the University of Arkansas School of Law, where he graduated first in his class.
 He served as articles editor for the Arkansas Law Review, was a Charles Thomas Pearson Fellow, and was a member of the Board of Advocates, Military Law Society and Business Law Society.
 He received a B.A. in History from Ouachita Baptist University.